kjaymiller/Turning-a-Podcast-into-A-Business/README.md

 # Turning-a-Podcast-into-A-Business

 ## Description
 I've been interviewing people in tech for the past 4 years.
 Last year I turned this into a business where I help other content creators with their brand.
-In this talk I will break down some of the tools that I used to make turn the podcast into a boutique business by using a lot of python and some awesome folks in the python community!
+In this talk I will break down some of the tools that I used to turn the podcast into a boutique business by using a lot of python and some awesome folks in the python community!

 ## Abstract
 We will cover the building of a podcast the easy and hard way.
 I started with the hard way that includes using Flask and PyMongo (plus a lot of string formatting) to build my site and host my feed.
 Then I will cover why I stopped doing that and opted to go with a more traditional host.